glennhickey/progressiveCactus/README.md

 **`<workDir>`**

 Working directory for the cactus aligner.
 It will be created if it doesn't exist.
 Ideally it should be empty.
-If it isn't, it's contents may be overwritten.
+If it isn't, its contents may be overwritten.
 If Progressive Cactus finds evidence of a partially completed alignment in the working directory, it will try to resume this job (a message will be printed).
 To avoid this, make sure the directory is empty.

 When running on a cluster, `<workDir>` must be accessible by all nodes.